-Phil Lynott, the frontman for the iconic Irish rock band Thin Lizzy, was born on this day, August 20, 1949.
+Phil Lynott, the frontman for the iconic Irish rock band Thin Lizzy, died on January 4, 1986, at Salisbury District Hospital in the UK.

-Lynott was born in West Bromwich, England, to his Irish mother Philomena Lynott and his British Guianese father Cecil Parris.
+Lynott was born on August 20, 1949, in West Bromwich, England, to his Irish mother Philomena Lynott and his British Guianese father Cecil Parris.

 By the age of four, Lynott was in Dublin where he was raised by his grandmother in Crumlin.